 The cost of Medigap plans comes at a premium.
 A Medicare Supplement with Medicare will give you the most comprehensive coverage for your medical needs.

 Medicare Advantage is another way to receive your Medicare benefits.
-They are required to cover everything that’s covered by Original Medicare.
-Instead of paying Medicare’s deductibles, co-pays, coinsurance, and excess charges, you’ll have to pay the co-pays and deductibles of the plan you choose.
+They are required to cover everything that Original Medicare covers.
+Instead of paying Medicare’s deductibles, copays, coinsurance, and excess charges, you’ll have to pay the co-pays and deductibles of your chosen plan.

 The costs will be lower on a Medicare Advantage plan in many cases.

 Unlike Original Medicare, your advantage plan will cap your expenses on how much you can pay per year for medical services.

 Like Medicare, your cost may vary between the procedure and where the service is performed, and preventative screenings are still covered at 100%.

 You’ll have restrictions on what doctors and facilities are in the plan’s network.
 Medicare Advantage may have you try lesser-cost treatments before approving more expensive procedures.

 Another thing to consider is whether a Medicare Advantage or Medigap plan would suit you.

 Typically, you’re taking prescription drugs if you have a cardiac condition.
 Parts A and B cover prescription drugs for maintenance.
 Part D coverage will handle your prescriptions.
 You can get prescription coverage from either a stand-alone Part D drug plan or from a Medicare Advantage plan that includes drug coverage.

 Medicare will cover cardiac medications such as cholesterol-lowering, diuretics, beta-blockers, anticoagulants, and ACE inhibitors.
 A stand-alone drug plan premium will be about $31.50 a month and vary depending on where you live.
 You should check your prescriptions against the plan formulary and select the best plan that covers your prescriptions.